Perfect peaceful stop with friendly hosts and lovely views—ideal for an affordable overnight accommodation.

 At Beefield, our home host location, you may still find a beehive.
 We are now retired from beekeeping business (letting us travel more!) but we'll gladly talk bees with you if you're interested.
 (We sold beekeeping supplies and equipment to local backyard beekeepers, taught beekeeping and performed professional honey bee removals).
 Helping beginners was a speciality!

-Favorite Boondocking Locations: We have stayed at over 60 Boondockers Welcome and Harvest Host locations for the amazing people we've met along the way. (that's why we host).
+Our Favorite Boondocking Locations: We have stayed at over 60 Boondockers Welcome and Harvest Host locations nation-wide for the amazing people we've met along the way.
 You must visit the GA mountains, NC Appalachia, Blue Ridge mountains, Shenandoah valley, Black Hills of South Dakota.
 Then try Idaho and Wyoming for real boon-docking, dry camping.
 (We like the mountains!).
-Skills or Expertise to Share: Both: Beekeeping, Christian Testimony.
-Mark: Solar, Security systems, IT, Farming, Construction.
+We have Skills and Expertise to Share: Mark: Beekeeping, Christian Testimony: Solar, Security systems, IT, Farming, Construction.
 Ruth: Wildlife, Gardening, Pollinators, things British.

 Our Spot